dumialex32/e-commerce-fitness-supplements/README.md

-# Supplements Shop - eCommerce Platform
+# Supplements Shop - eCommerce Platform (Work in Progress)

 Welcome to Supplements Shop, a comprehensive eCommerce platform built using the MERN stack (MongoDB, Express, React, Node.js), TypeScript and Redux Toolkit.